Categories

 To link this back to the previous bit, even ‘I’ is an order-word, something which redundantly expresses consciousness, as they (84) go on to specify.
 It appears to be direct discourse, but, it is, fact, indirect discourse, as made apparent by people who experience themselves though an imaginary other and claim to hear voices, such as “‘I heard voices say: he is conscious of life”, as specified by the two (84, 525).
 Therefore, the “performative itself is explained by the illocutionary, not the opposite … [a]nd the illocutionary is in turn explained by collective assemblages of enunciation”, as they (87) explain this in other words.
 In summary, this means that language is first and foremost social.
 The individual, the ‘I’, the ‘Self’, the subject, is never the starting point.
 As Guattari (89) explains this in ‘The Machinic Unconscious: Essays in Schizoanalysis’, there is are no given subjects and objects, no given alterity, only continuous processes of subjectification, objectification and alterification “that stem from particular contexts and micropolitics.”

 In his own book, ‘Critical Discourse Analysis in Historiography: The Case of Hong Kong’s Political Identity’, Flowerdew explains his own view of CDS or CDA more thoroughly than what has been mentioned in the editorial introduction with Richardson and in his own book chapter.
 He (7) points out that “[d]iscourses vary from person to person, because people’s views of the world and relations with it vary, depending upon their individual circumstances.”
 I agree with this, in the sense that people do differ from one another and so do their views, but only because are members of different social groups or collectives, which, in turn, pushes to them engage in different discursive practices.
 In other words, I don’t agree with Flowerdew’s (7) points about how “discursive practices reflect subjective understandings of the world” and how “[d]iscourses may present subjective versions of reality” because, as explained by Vološinov (85-89) in ‘Marxism and the Philosophy of Language’, the subject, the ‘I’, the ‘Self’ or the individual, whatever you want to call it, and subjective experience or “individualistic self-experience” always stem from the social groups that one is part of and from the collective we-experience.”
 So, as already pointed out, contrary to popular belief, what makes us individual, that is to say different from one another is never given, but the result of individualization or differentiation, as specified by Vološinov (88).
-Therefore, paradoxically, “[t]he stronger, the more organized, the more diffentiated the collective in which an individual orients himself, the more vivid and complex his [or her] inner world will be.”
+Therefore, paradoxically, “[t]he stronger, the more organized, the more diffentiated the collective in which an individual orients himself, the more vivid and complex [one’s] inner world will be.”
 Edward Sapir (287) exemplifies this well in his essay ‘Cultural Anthropology and Psychiatry’ by indicating that experience is patterned according to, for example, one’s occupation.
 He (287) isn’t saying that people who have different backgrounds, for example different jobs, can’t understand each other, at all, but that they see the world differently and therefore struggle to understand one another to a certain extent.
 Other good examples include one’s position within a group, whether one has higher or lower standing, be it, for example, at work or within a family, as pointed out by Vološinov (85).
 I realize that this may come across as rather pedantic, which, I guess, it is, but I think it’s worth emphasizing that discourse is never subjective (nor objective, for that matter) but rather collective.

 Moving on to the next issue, I wouldn’t discuss ideology in the context of discourse, as done by Flowerdew (7).
 I also wouldn’t define discourses as a matter of representation like he (7) does, for the reasons discussed already.
 I’m fine with defining CDS or CDA being defined as putting particular emphasis on “linguistic form”, i.e. focusing more on what Deleuze and Guattari (197) define as micropolitics of conversation in ‘A Thousand Plateaus’.
 The emphasis does indeed distinguish it from Foucault’s work, being more specific, but I don’t think it distinguishes it from the work of “other post-structuralists”, at least not all, as argued by Flowerdew (7).
 While I don’t subscribe to his (7) definition of CDS or CDA as positing “a dialectical relation between macro social structures of discourse and micro linguistic features”, because I think it’s too deterministic, too rigid and involves the micro-macro dualism, I do agree that language is social.
 I prefer what Deleuze and Guattari (40-41, 217) and Guattari (47-48) call molar organization and molecular ordering or composition, the former being rigid, segmented and well defined by lines and the latter being supple and rather like flow that is hard to define, as these two “are distinguished not by size, scale, or dimension but by the nature of the system of reference envisioned.”
 In other words, they are inseparable and everything we deal with involves the molar and the molecular, so, both the people who form the society and the society can be understood as involving molarity (rigidity, segmentarity and linearity) and molecularity (ordering, composition and flow).
 This means that people can exhibit rigidity, segmentarity and linearity (think of fixed or given identities, being) and ordering, composition and flow (think of dynamic or differentiated identities, becoming).
 The society can exhibit these two tendencies, by being static (statist, a state) and by becoming nomadic (counter-statist, no state).
 This also applies to dialogue or conversation, to what Flowerdew (7) considers to be what distinguishes CDA or CDS from other types of discourse analysis, in the sense that it involves both molarity and molecularity at the same time, to varying degree, including “fixed segmetarity, with vast movements of regulated distribution corresponding to the attitudes and positions of each of us” as well as “micromovements, fine segmentations distributed in an entirely different way, unfindable particles of an anonymous matter, tiny cracks and postures operating by different agencies even in the unconscious, secret lines”, as if forming subconversations within conversations, as Deleuze and Guattari (196-197) put it, in reference to Nathalie Sarraute’s ‘The Age of Suspicion’, kind of like undercurrents that run underneath a current, I guess.